Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

-holds with probability at least $1-\delta$ over $\S_i\sim\D_i^{m_i}$ and $\Tilde{\S}_i \sim \D_i^{\Tilde{m}_i}$ for $i=1,\cdots, \ne$. \end{theorem} The constant $\upsilon$ can be chosen very small and avoids numerical issues when $\ne_2=0$.
-The bound in~\eqref{eq:server_bound} depends on the number of clients and the current dataset sizes, $\ne$ and $\mathbf{m}$.
-Additionally, it relies on a prediction of the number of clients who will have new samples and the corresponding number of new samples, $\ne_2$ and $\mathbf{\Tilde{m}}$.
-While the server knows $\ne$ and $\mathbf{m}$, the estimates for $\ne_2$ and $\mathbf{\Tilde{m}}$ might be coarse.
-The following lemma states that a pessimistic forecast results in a looser upper bound. \looseness=-1 \begin{lemma} If the number of new samples of client $i$, $\Tilde{m}_i \geq 0$, is unknown, Theorem~\ref{theo:server_bound} holds when replacing $\Delta_i$ with $(b-a)/\ne$ and counting client $i$ in $\ne_2$, i.e., as if $\Tilde{m}_i > 0$. \end{lemma} The asymptotic behavior and non-vacuousness of the client-level and server-level bounds are discussed in Appendix \ref{app:asymptotic}.
+\begin{lemma} If the number of new samples of client $i$, $\Tilde{m}_i \geq 0$, is unknown, Theorem~\ref{theo:server_bound} holds when replacing $\Delta_i$ with $(b-a)/\ne$ and counting client $i$ in $\ne_2$, i.e., as if $\Tilde{m}_i > 0$. \end{lemma} The asymptotic behavior and non-vacuousness of the client and server-level bounds are addressed in Appendix~\ref{app:asymptotic}.

 \paragraph{Optimal hyper-posterior.} Our algorithm picks the \textit{optimal hyper-posterior}, $\hypQ^*$, leading to the lowest upper bound on the server-level true risk per \eqref{eq:client_level_guarantee}.
 Inspecting the structural similarity between the server and client-level bounds in \eqref{eq:client_level_guarantee} and \eqref{eq:server_bound}, we arrive at a closed-form formula for $\hypQ^*$. \begin{corollary} When clients use the optimal posterior, $Q^*_i$, the optimal hyper-posterior is a Gibbs distribution with parameter $\tau=\lambdaE/ \big(\lambdaE + \beta \ne (\ne_2 + \upsilon) \big)$: